Wild fisheries: Lakes

 Worldwide, freshwater lakes have an area of 1.5 million square kilometres.
 Saline inland seas add another 1.0 million square kilometres.
 There are 28 freshwater lakes with an area greater than 5,000 square kilometres, totalling 1.18 million square kilometres or 79 percent of the total.

+Freshwater fisheries are essential to supporting human life around the globe whether they are used for recreation or commercial use.
+Climate change presents several challenges in sustaining these fisheries as waters become warmer resulting in decreased dissolved oxygen, as the toxicity of pollutants increases, and as the physiological changes in fishes and changes in their habitat systems alter what we are used to.
+Deoxygenation and eutrophication are two major effects that are detrimental to fish and ecosystem health and the problem is more prevalent as the size of the body of water decreases.
+Details on the changes occurring in fish physiology and their habitats can be found at the respective citation.

+Increased management and surveillance on freshwater fisheries will be vital to the longevity, sustainability, and productivity of the fisheries and essential to maintaining our food production from that source.

 Rivers

 Pollution

 Pollution is the introduction of contaminants into an environment.
 Wild fisheries flourish in oceans, lakes, and rivers, and the introduction of contaminants is an issue of concern, especially as regards plastics, pesticides, heavy metals, and other industrial and agricultural pollutants which do not disintegrate rapidly in the environment.
 Land run-off and industrial, agricultural, and domestic waste enter rivers and are discharged into the sea.
 Pollution from ships is also a problem.